ibexa/documentation-developer/docs/getting_started/install_with_ddev.md

 ### Nginx Server Blocks

-Even if Ibexa DXP works with the default Nginx configuration coming with DDEV, it's recommended to use the dedicated one.
+Even if [[= product_name =]] works with the default Nginx configuration that comes with DDEV, it's recommended to use a dedicated one.

 Copy the Server Blocks template as a new Nginx configuration: